 Traffic Safety performs the preliminary scope of safety improvements on corridor jobs according to the HSM guidelines to help with the design process.
 This scope also incorporates comments from site visits that includes representatives from the other Divisions such as the Roadway Design Division, the Maintenance Division, the System Information and Research Division and the Environmental Division, and the Districts.

 When the study and job is approved by the Chief Engineer and the Highway Commission, respectively, Roadway Design further looks into it.
 If there is any need of change in the scope, Traffic Safety is informed about it.
 This results in review of the change based on the benefit-cost analysis and Traffic Safety responds back accordingly.
-If there are significant amount of changes (currently Administration recommends changes that are more than 2 million dollars require approval.
-Based on the draft updated HSIP Process the change amount will be based on a percentage of the total project cost, with different percentages requiring different levels of approval), that usually requires the Chief Engineer's approval.
+Currently Administration recommends changes that are more than 2 million dollars require the Chief Engineer's approval.
+Based on the draft updated HSIP Process the change amount will be based on a percentage of the total project cost, with different percentages requiring different levels of approval.
 Traffic Safety also works on the development of specification for the new countermeasures to make sure their installation is correct.
 This requires input from the other aforementioned Divisions including the Construction Division as necessary.